Updated May 31, 2023

 - A directive, where the leader tells subordinates what to do, gives guidance

-- Supportive, where he/she shows concern towards subordinates
+- Supportive, where he/she shows concern toward subordinates

-- Participative, where subordinates are consulted in decision making or asked to take a decision themselves
+- Participative, where subordinates are consulted in decision-making or asked to make a decision themselves

 - Achievement-oriented, where the leader helps subordinates in setting and accomplishing goals

-To give an example, let’s say your team has to submit a market survey report by a scheduled date, and there is a lack of sufficient data.
+For example, let’s say your team has to submit a market survey report by a scheduled date, and there is a lack of sufficient data.
 Also, two team members are absent just before the submission date.
-Your leader will strive to attain the required information from all possible sources, provide guidance and inputs to you all, and actively help you and other team members complete the report in time.
+Your leader will strive to attain the required information from all possible sources, provide guidance and inputs, and actively help you and other team members complete the report on time.
 In short, he/she has helped you achieve your goals.

-This model was developed by Paul Hersey and Ken Blanchard.
-The focus of this model is on followers and their progress from low competence and commitment individuals to high competence and commitment ones.
+Paul Hersey and Ken Blanchard developed this model.
+This model focuses on followers and their progress from low competence and commitment individuals to high competence and commitment.